-The phenomenon of dependence clusters was first described by Binkley and Harman in 2005 [2] based on program slices and Program Dependence Graphs [11], [12].
+The phenomenon of dependence clusters was first described by Binkley and Harman in 2005 [2] based on program slices and Program Dependence Graphs (PDG) [15, 16].
 Initially, they were defined as maximal sets of statements that all have the same backward slice, which also means that the elements of a dependence cluster each depend on the other.
-The notion of dependence clusters can be generalized to other kinds of dependence types and different program elements at various granularity.
-Furthermore, it seems that dependence clusters are independent of the programming language and the type of the system [3], [13], [14].
+So the number of elements in a cluster and their dependence size (which is at least the size of the cluster) are two important properties of such formations.
+Later, the definition using dependence set coincidence has been substituted with the approximation of checking only the sizes of the dependence sets, which turned out to be a practically usable approach [6].